My Sex Ed Journey: The Forever Learner

 Also, a good friend just so happened to be a toy representative.
 I made the decision to sell toys as well.
 Thereafter, I sold gadgets for a few companies.
 Consequently, I became a consultant with a then-new company Bedroom Kandi, and Bedroom Kandi by Shell’z emerged.

 It’s great that BK advocates sex education because I was afforded the opportunity to meet Dr. Jamye Waxman, an accredited sex therapist, at our first annual BK convention.
 After which, Jamye’s empowering speech, and sexual knowledge left an impact on me.
 I aspired to be educated in all things sex-positive.

 As a result, I’m no longer guilty of making topics of sex taboo.
 My adult children and I are comfortable with having discussions now.
-I will finally have a Mass Communications/Journalism degree soon.
+I will finally have a mass communications/journalism degree soon.
 In addition, I recently became a certified beginner educator.
-Upon completion of additional lessons, I’ll be a certified Community Sexual Health Resource.
+Upon completion of additional lessons, I’m a certified Community Sexual Health Resource.
 The climb back on to my pedestal liberated me.
 I dare anyone to knock me off of it.

 Remember, obstacles only build character, so keep pushing on your path to greatness.
 I am.